Department of Marketing and Entrepreneurship

 4.2 Apply critical thinking skills to marketing challenges in a business environment

-5.1 Students will identify ethical components in business situations
+5.1 Learners will identify ethical components in business situations

 Objective 1: Students will demonstrate disciplinary content knowledge